JetBrains/lets-plot-kotlin/README.md

 <a id="new"></a>
 ## What is new in 4.4.2

+> Note: Due to major package refactoring in the main Lets-Plot library, this version (4.4.2) of the Kotlin API\
+> is not compatible with versions of Lets-Plot library v3.2.0 and earlier.

 ### A Number of Geometry Defaults Changed

 - The default qualitative color palette is now [Color Brewer "Set1"](https://colorbrewer2.org/#type=qualitative&scheme=Set1&n=9) (was ["Set2"](https://colorbrewer2.org/#type=qualitative&scheme=Set2&n=8)).